 "These will be repurchased from the industry.
 These are battle tanks in various states of armament, some of them old.
-They will be progressively modernized and improved," Flosdorff said.
+They will be progressively modernized and improved from 2017," Flosdorff said.
 He did not say how much the modernization is expected to cost.

 During the Cold War, the former West Germany bought 2,125 new Leopard 2s.
 As part of post-Cold War defense cuts, most of the tanks were sold back to the original manufacturers.
 Four years ago, the German Defense Ministry decided to cut its total from 350 to 225.

 Now, Flosdorff said a decision has been made to raise that number to 328.
 Of that total, 320 will be made ready for battle; the other eight will be used for demonstrations.

 Otfried Nassauer of the Berlin Information Center for Transatlantic Security described the decision as a "cautious step to increase capability" depending on what action is required of Germany.
 "However, it is a major development, and one that is still in flux, especially with respect to the standard to which the old tanks will be modernized."

 Nassauer added that the decision is also an indication that Germany is being careful of the signals it is sending to Russia.
 "It is the most flexible option in terms of what the future holds.
 On a geostrategic level, it cannot be in Germany's interest to have a long-term conflict with Russia," he said.